South Africa’s coronavirus cases jump again above 700

 JOHANNESBURG (AP) — South Africa’s coronavirus cases jumped again to 709, the health minister said Wednesday, as the country with the most cases in Africa prepared to go into lockdown first thing Friday.

-Health Minister Zweli Mkhize announced the new number on state television and pointed out a worrying cluster of cases in Free State province among attendees of a church gathering where five cases were reported.
-All were in people who had recently traveled abroad.
+Health Minister Zweli Mkhize on state television pointed out “intense local spread” in Free State province among attendees of a church gathering where five cases were reported.
+All five in people who had recently traveled abroad.
+Now almost 30 cases have been recorded.

 Cases across Africa are now well above 2,400.
 With Libya announcing its first case, 44 of the continent’s 54 countries now have the virus.